devdevgoat/coming-of-aige/COA_CH003.md

 "Ok, the final grades are recorded in ink, we can't change those, but the individual assignment grades are logged in pencil.
 All we need to do is change enough of the assignments to result in the desired grade, then update the final grades in the system to reflect it."
 Victor pulled out a piece of paper from his pocket and unfolded it, the passed it to Carla who held her phone up as a flashlight over the whole affair.
 With a few flicks of the hand, she'd managed to get it opened enough to read.
 "Ok, who's first?"

-"Jace-" Carla squinted as she tried to make out the chicken scratch that was Victors handwriting, "couldn't you have just printed this out?"
+"Jace-" Carla squinted as she tried to make out the chicken scratch that was Victor's handwriting, "couldn't you have just printed this out?"

 "I don't trust computers.
 The only paper trail you can control is the one made with real paper!"
-Victor replied, as he sat impatiently, pencil primed and ready to start making edits.
+Victor replied as he sat impatiently, pencil primed and ready to start making edits.
 Carla shot him a look, then exaggerate her gaze back and forth between the book that laid open in front of them and her angry conspirator until he got the point.
 "Just read it!"

 "Jace Carter," she replied.
 "85."
 Victor pulled his phone out of his pocket and tossed it on the opposite page, then began typing into his calculator.